itka0526/heic-base64-to-jpeg-base64/README.md

 # heic-base64-to-jpeg-base64

 If there any errors with 'node-canvas' please visit https://www.npmjs.com/package/canvas, they have great about error handling documentaion!
-I had small hiccup because I had an ARM64 mac.
+I had a small hiccup because my mac was ARM64.

 Turned https://github.com/ricokahler/heic.app this guy's project to an express API

 Usage:
-  send a POST requet to this URL: https://heic-base64-tojpeg-base64.herokuapp.com/convert_heic_base64_to_png_base64
+  send a POST request to this URL: https://heic-base64-tojpeg-base64.herokuapp.com/convert_heic_base64_to_png_base64

   with body: